Natsoro/Markdown-exercises/Exercise1.md

 <!-- Example of title -->
-My exercise in Markdown<!-- omit in toc -->
+My exercises in Markdown<!-- omit in toc -->
 =======================

 <!-- Here comes the table of content -->